bennypowers/bennypowers.dev/posts/webc-impressions.md

 javascript, don't use JS syntax".

 Using async data (i.e. promises) in templates can be awkward.
-If you pass a promise in as a prop, you'll have to pass it through async functions in each interpolation, and won't be able to rely on subsidiary properties like the `length` of a `Promise<Array>`.
+If you pass a promise in as a "prop", you'll have to pass it through async functions in each interpolation, and won't be able to rely on subsidiary properties like the `length` of a `Promise<Array>`.
 Need to toggle a class on an element if it's Promise-wrapped data meets a certain predicate?
 You can use a render template,